 The Kee Step stepover platforms are easy to assemble and maintain.
 Large stepovers are designed under EN14122-3, and our smaller mini step-overs, are compliant with EN516 Class 1-C.

-Once installed, the Kee Step stepover provides safe up-and-over access for individual purposes or as part of a demarcation system, creating a safe walking route across the roof, keeping your workers safe.
+Once installed, the Kee Step stepover provides safe up-and-over access for individual purposes or as part of a demarcation system, creating a safe walking route across the roof, keeping your workers safe, instantly negating the risks of roof obstacles.

 Combine Kee Step with Other Systems